-It’s lonely at the top for Singapore’s main airport — according to a survey of global travelers, research by GQ Magazine and the Skytrax World Airport Awards, it’s the world’s best and most innovative airport by a large margin.
+It’s lonely at the top for Singapore’s main airport — according to a survey of global travelers, research by GQ Magazine, and the Skytrax World Airport Awards, it’s the world’s best and most innovative airports by a large margin.
 One of its most praised features is the impressive variety of leisure activities that are offered, making it not just a great point of origin or destination, but also an incredible layover spot.

 To name just a few of its unique facilities — there’s a free video game area, clean places to shower, napping facilities, a swimming pool, a cinema with all-day film screenings, various food courts serving high-quality meals, and eight different gardens, including a botanical and butterfly garden.
 Additionally, it has some of the most efficient security, clean surroundings, and an abundance of business lounges.